Bukit Katil

-Bukit Katil is a mukim and town in Melaka Tengah District, Malacca, Malaysia, which is administered by two local governments: Hang Tuah Jaya Municipal Council to the north and Historical Malacca City Council to the south.
+Bukit Katil is a mukim and neighbourhood in Melaka Tengah District, Malacca, Malaysia, which is administered by two local governments: Hang Tuah Jaya Municipal Council to the north and Malacca City Council to the south.
+Located 9 km north of the city centre, it lies within the suburb of Ayer Keroh and adjacent to the towns of Bukit Baru, Batu Berendam, Durian Tunggal and Bemban.